Drizz1le/GhostFNOld/README.md

 **By Drizzle**
 ## What is it?
 GhostFN is a program I have been developing that is able to change your skin in lobby to any skin ( or cosmetic ) that you want.
+This is basicly "ghost equipping" that you can do with discord bots.

 ## Installation